 - U.S. Equity: Short S&P 500 ETF (SH ), moving inversely to the daily performance of the S&P 500 index with an ER of 0.89%.

 - Commodity: UltraShort DJ-UBS Crude Oil (SCO ) seeks daily investment results, before fees and expenses, that correspond to twice (200%) the inverse (opposite) of the daily performance of the Dow Jones-UBS Crude Oil Sub-Index with an ER of 0.95%.

 - Volatility: Inverse S&P 500 VIX Short-Term Futures ETN (XXV ), moving inversely to the S&P 500 VIX Short-Term Futures Index with an ER of 0.89%.

 The Bottom Line

 The expense ratio is not the only factor to consider when trading ETFs, but it is an important one.
 ETFs with lower ERs take less of the profits away during the good years, and add less to your loss in unprofitable years.
-There are some very cheap ETFs, but it is quite possible they lack significant volume to allow for easy entry and exit; therefore, sticking to ETFs listed in the top 100 by trading volume ensures adequate volume and generally significant assets under management indicating the fund isn’t likely to be dissolved any time soon [see Risk On ETFdb Portfolio].
+There are some very cheap ETFs, but it is quite possible they lack significant volume to allow for easy entry and exit; therefore, sticking to ETFs from the top 100 by trading volume list ensures adequate volume and generally significant assets under management, indicating that the fund isn’t likely to be dissolved any time soon.

 Disclosure: No positions at time of writing.